andygarciaserra/andygarciaserra/README.md

 - 👋 Hi, I’m Andy.
-- 👀 Physicist and with a Master degree in computational Astrophysics.
+- 👀 Physicist and with a Master degree in Computational Astrophysics.
 - 📫 Reach me at: astroandygsr@gmail.com